 - Latest: Everytime the Plural team tests and publishes a new release, you receive it.

-- Warm: You only receive versions that have passed a set of Plural determined tests.
+- Stable: You only receive versions that have passed a set of Plural determined tests.

 - None: You never receive automatic updates and have to manually update your application versions or change this setting.